liuh886/open-phrasebank/README.md

 Building your own phrasebank.

-This repository provides an accessible ==phrase bank==, which is a collection of frequently used phrases that can be utilized, for example, in the auto-complete function of an IDE.
+This repository provides an accessible **phrase bank**, which is a collection of frequently used phrases that can be utilized, for example, in the auto-complete function of an IDE.
 (Note: This library does not provide IDE or auto-complete functions but offers a ready-to-use phrase bank)

 Moreover, this repository includes features for constructing a phrase bank from a provided text or an open corpus.